Azure-Samples/azureai-assistant-tool/RESOURCES.md

 ## Azure OpenAI Service Configuration in Azure Portal

+You can create an Azure OpenAI resource on [Azure Portal](https://ms.portal.azure.com) with one of the Assistants supported models from the models guide page deployed in that region.

 ### Azure OpenAI Service API key, endpoint and model deployment version

 To successfully make a call against the Azure OpenAI service, you'll need the following: